By Luc Readinger, MD and Melissa Hartwig, CISSN (part of the Talk to your Doc series)

 Luc Readinger is a family functional integrative medicine physician practicing in Wisconsin.He occasionally posts something on his website: lucreadinger.com.

-Melissa Hartwig is the co-creator of the Whole30 program and the New York Times bestselling author of It Starts With Food.
+Melissa Hartwig is the co-founder and CEO of the Whole30 program and a 6-time New York Times bestselling author.
 She recently had surgery for a ruptured appendix, which prompted the collaboration for this article.